Carla-Bayle

 Workshops, exhibitions and galleries in the alleyways

 Today, Carla-Bayle is an artists’ village, with a dozen permanent galleries and workshops open to the public.
-In summer, the “Été de l’art” festival transforms the village into an open-air gallery.
-Painting, sculpture, ceramics and photography are all on show in a unique setting.
+In summer, the “Summer of Art” festival transforms the village into an open-air gallery.
+Painting, sculpture, ceramics and photography come together in a unique setting.

 A rich heritage